Franklin Tebo Uchenna

-Franklin Degaulle Tebo Uchenna (born 15 January 2000) is a Nigerian professional footballer who plays as a centre-back for Häcken.
+Franklin Degaulle Tebo Uchenna (born 15 January 2000) is a Nigerian professional footballer who plays as a centre-back for Serbian SuperLiga club Red Star Belgrade.
+He was named the best centre back in Scandinavia last season.

-Career
+Club career

 Tebo Uchenna is a product of the youth academies of FC Digital Foot, Waco Academy and Abuja before beginning his senior career with Nasarawa United in 2019.
 On 7 August 2021, he transferred to the Swedish club Häcken.
 He made his professional debut with Häcken in a 1–1 Allsvenskan tie with Hammarby on 26 September 2021.
 Originally signed on loan, Häcken activated the buyout clause in the winter of 2022.

+On 31 August 2023, Tebo Uchenna moved to Norway to play for Sarpsborg 08 in Eliteserien.
+He made a four-year contract.

+On 15 August 2025, Tebo Uchenna joined Serbian SuperLiga side Red Star Belgrade on a three-year deal with an option for a fourth.

 International career

 Tebo Uchenna represented the Nigeria national team in a friendly 4–0 loss to Mexico on 4 July 2021, coming on as a substitute in the 66th minute.